 Fall starts in late September, and every year the localities throughout Virginia’s Shenandoah Valley gear up for the many travelers that come through from all over the region, nation and world.

 Viewing our fall foliage is such an integral part of any trip here this time of year, we’ve just put an icon next to leaf-peeping related opportunities.

 Our team has compiled a Top 10 list of Winchester area things you just can’t skip when visiting every year as the nights get cooler, the weather gets calmer, and our outdoor beauty comes into sharp focus.
 Get out and enjoy!

 Photo of Richard’s Fruit Market – source: Facebook

 This season is their bread and butter, and for good reason.
-You’ve got the big, ever-popular ones like Marker-Miller and Virginia Farm Market, and then some really unique and fun smaller finds like Hill High Farm, the Homestead Farm at Fruit Hill Orchard, Richard’s Fruit Market, Rinker Orchards, Shen Val Farm Market, and West Oaks Farm Market!
+You’ve got the big, ever-popular ones like Marker-Miller, Virginia Farm Market, and West Oaks Farm Market and then some really unique and fun smaller finds like Hill High Farm, the Homestead Farm at Fruit Hill Orchard, Richard’s Fruit Market, Rinker Orchards, and Shen Val Farm Market!